 This program provides an opportunity for adults to earn the CCSF High School Diploma.
 Additionally, the classes that begin after 4:00 p.m. are open to students who are still enrolled in the 11th or 12th grades and wish to earn high school credits to transfer to their regular high school.
-All high school students are strongly encouraged to enroll early since classes may not be available after the first few weeks of the term.
+Adults may earn the CCSF High School Diploma at the John Adams and Mission Centers.

-Students may also choose to take the GED® or the HiSet (High School Equivalency Test) without enrolling in the diploma program.
+Students may also choose to take the GED® or the HiSet® (High School Equivalency Test) without enrolling in the diploma program.